YacineSteeve/foruminsa-site/content/insa/index.en.md

 {{< centre "INSA Toulouse" >}}

-With over 18,000 graduated engineers, present in all economic sectors, the Institut National des Sciences Appliquées of Toulouse, as a pluridisciplinary, international and public engineering school, is renowned for its excellent five-year program, attracting top-tier students.
+With over 18,000 graduated engineers, present in all economic sectors, the Institut National des Sciences Appliquées of Toulouse is a pluridisciplinary, international and public engineering school.
+It is renowned for its excellent [five-year program](https://www.insa-toulouse.fr/fr/formation.html), attracting top-tier students.

 {{</ centre >}}